New Horizons Un-Limited Inc.Balance and Vestibular Rehabilitation Therapy

 Meniere's Disease: Differential Diagnosis and Treatment

-From the website backgroundfacts.com and the American Family Physician, March 1997 is a monograph, written by Dr. Glenn W. Knox, MD of the University of Pennsylvania Medical Center, describing Meniere's Disease and its diagnosis and treatment.
-This is a fairly comprehensive article on this subject.
-The monograph also includes short descriptions of other vestibular disorders and a very legible table (find link at end of article) that compares all the possible symptoms with all of the possible vestibular disease diagnoses.
+From the American Family Physician, March 1997 is an abstract of the article, written by Dr. Glenn W. Knox, MD of the University of Pennsylvania Medical Center, describing Meniere's Disease and its diagnosis and treatment.
 For more information contact, Glenn W. Knox, MD, University Of Pennsylvania Medical Center, 3400 Spruce St., Philadelphia, PA 19104 or Phone: 1-800-789-PENN (general phone number.

 This on-line manual, by Merck & Co.
 Inc., a pharmaceutical company, covers inner ear disorders.
-These pages provide information about several vestibular disorders including Meniere's Disease, BPPV (benign paroxysmal positional vertigo), vestibular neuronitis, and acoustic neuroma.
-These pages cover the description, diagnosis, and treatment of each disorder.
+These pages provide information about Meniere's Disease.
+These pages cover the description, diagnosis, and treatment of the disorder.
 There is also a page about drugs that are toxic to the inner ear such as streptomycin.
 Merck is a company that researches, produces, and markets drugs to treat a variety of medical conditions.
 For more information, Merck & Co.
 Inc. is located at One Merck Drive, PO Box 100, Whitehouse Station, NJ 08889-0100, or phone: 908-423-1000.

 This is an article about vestibular rehabilitation therapy found on the VEDA (Vestibular Disorders Association) website.
 This short article covers the reasons for needing VRT, the purpose of VRT, what the therapist and patient do during VRT, and how this kind of therapy will help a vestibular patient.
 VEDA offers three publications about VRT which can be ordered from their website.
 Therapists that provide VRT can be found by state or world region in VEDA's list of health professionals that treat vestibular disorders.